-Done well your client can expect a 7 - 12 year life before a recoat is necessary with domestic pools.
+Done well your client can expect a 7-12 years life before a recoat is necessary with domestic pools.

-Epotec, as with all epoxies slowly wears away so the thicker the dry finish the longer it will last.
-Therefore don't be tempted to spread it out.
-If you do it won't last.
+V790 is a great and durable coating but requires consistent thickness of 120 microns to perform what can be achieved with minimum of 2 coats.
+Therefore, don't be tempted to spread it out.
+If you do, it won't last.
 We can't stress this enough!